Molly's Family and Friends

 - Ship Tease: Indus' flexing gets her attention, they live together and she gets pretty flustered when asked if she likes him.

-- Smug Snake: Can certainly come across as arrogant and outright rude when she wants to.
+- Smug Snake: Can certainly come across as arrogant and outright rude when she wants to, despite needing someone else to do most of the heavy hitting for her.

 - Spontaneous Weapon Creation: Part of her epithet allows her to create weapons and objects made of glass.
 During her fight with Sylvie, she creates jagged barriers, throwing knives, a spear, and ice skates while trying to get past his defenses.